• Home

 Among the many health benefits we could discuss, the biggest benefit sourdough starter brings to this recipe is the adde flavor!
 I have tried several dumpling recipes over the years and you truly cannot match the flavor of the sourdough.
 This added ingredient just takes this already delicious meal up another level!

 Don’t have a sourdough starter?
 You can!
 What if I told you that I truly believe anyone can learn to make and maintain a sourdough starter?
 You do not have to be a scientist, have loads of time, or even understand everything about it to make delicious food and keep your starter alive!
 If you are wanting to learn to make your own sourdough starter from scratch you can read all about that in this post!
-We also sell our dehydrated starter over in the Etsy store for a quicker, more convenient start to your sourdough journey!

 Making Sourdough Chicken and Dumplings From Scratch